josephruocco/josephruocco.github.io/notebook.md

 movement and sleep deprivation are what prisons use to torture its inmates.

-Conclusion: You can’t feel alive and comfortable (stable) at the same time.
-Having a set schedule and predictable day makes me feel a little dead.
-Uncertainty brings a sense of flavor back to life.
-The best days are finding a lost wallet.
-We need to feel a little bit lost, physically or mentally at least once a day.

 **What Emotions are for:** Emotions are biological signals.
 They can be used to aid us in decision making and learning 1) **Procrastination** Always make decisions at the last minute.
 Because the longer you wait